Tennessee State Route 357: Route description

-SR 357 is a four-lane divided highway for its entire length, and is known as Airport Parkway.
-The route is technically located within the city limits of Kingsport, although it is a long distance from the majority of the city.
-The highway is classified as an Intermodal Connector of the National Highway System, a national network of roads identified as important to the national economy, defense, and mobility.
+SR 357 is a four-lane divided highway for its entire length of 2.55 mi and is known as Airport Parkway.
+The route is technically located within the city limits of Kingsport, although it is about 10 mi southeast of the main populated area of the city, and is about the same distance from the census-designated place of Blountville.
+The highway is classified as an intermodal connector in the National Highway System, a national network of roads identified as important to the national economy, defense, and mobility.
+The road is classified as a secondary highway by the Tennessee Department of Transportation (TDOT), despite being a major arterial.

-SR 357 begins at a partial diamond interchange with SR 75 (Bristol Highway) in Blountville adjacent to the Tri-Cities Regional Airport.
-Here the road continues east for a short distance as two-lane Airport Parkway, which provides access to the main entrance to the airport and an adjacent parking lot.
-The highway initially goes west for a short distance before turning north-northeast.
+SR 357 begins at a partial diamond interchange with SR 75 (Bristol Highway) adjacent to the Tri-Cities Regional Airport.
+East of the interchange, the unnumbered Airport Parkway continues as a two-lane road to the main airport terminal and parking area.
+The highway initially goes west for a short distance before passing through the Northeast Tennessee Business Park, where it has a four-way intersection with Harry Steadman Drive, and turns north-northwest.
 The route then crosses Centenary Road, which is accessible via an interchange-style connector road.
-Passing a rock quarry the highway curves around a small ridge, crosses Shipley Ferry Road, which is also accessible via an interchange connector road.
+Passing a rock quarry, the highway curves around a small ridge and crosses Shipley Ferry Road, which is also accessible via an interchange connector road.
 SR 357 then curves back around and reaches its northern terminus at I-81.
-North of this point, the road continues as Browder Road, a two-lane locally maintained road.
+North of this point, the road continues for 1/2 mi to the north as Browder Road, a two-lane locally maintained road.